 The “Spectrum of Capital” refers to the range of return expectations different investors have.
 Institutional investors (particularly those managing other people’s money) typically consider themselves constrained to “market rate” investments.
 The market rate is set by investments in which externalities are not taken into account, but are instead imposed on the commons.

-Private investors of the type that Toniic represents (high net worth individuals, family offices and foundations) are typically more flexible and nuanced in their return expectations for each asset class.
+Private investors of the type that Toniic represents (high net wealth individuals, family offices and foundations) are typically more flexible and nuanced in their return expectations for each asset class.
 Within Toniic member portfolios you will find investments across the spectrum of capital.
 Some seek only market rate returns, on the theory that there are ample investment opportunities for which there is no tradeoff between impact and financial return, and that demonstrating the success of such investments is the best way to inspire traditional investors towards positive impact.
 Others take an “appropriate returns” approach.
 They seek “appropriate return” for the impact they simultaneously seek.
 They recognize that there are some investments that can create tremendous positive impact, create a self-sustaining business model that reduces or eliminates the need for ongoing philanthropic support, and generate a reasonable financial return for the investor – but not market rate.
 Most Toniic investors work across the spectrum of capital, viewing impact as an additional constraint in portfolio construction, not a binary tradeoff.

 What about early stage impact investing?